rajeshrinet/pygl/README.md

 ## About
-[PyGL](https://github.com/rajeshrinet/pygl) is a numerical library for simulations of field theories in Python.
-GL corresponds to the [Ginzburg–Landau theory](https://en.wikipedia.org/wiki/Ginzburg%E2%80%93Landau_theory).
+[PyGL](https://github.com/rajeshrinet/pygl) is a numerical library for Statistical Field Theory in Python.
+The name GL corresponds to the [Ginzburg–Landau theory](https://en.wikipedia.org/wiki/Ginzburg%E2%80%93Landau_theory).
 The library constructs differentiation matrices using finite-difference and spectral methods.
 The library also allows to compute fluid flow on a 2D or 3D grid from the solution of the Stokes equation using a spectral solver.

 ## Installation